Woodinville wine country: Events

 Although many of the individual wineries host a number of events throughout the year, there are some annual events which involve multiple wineries.

-The Passport to Woodinville event was held once a year, usually in April, from 2002–2014, and provided the public with an opportunity to sample many of the area wineries for a single tasting fee.
+The Passport to Woodinville event was held once a year, usually in April, from 2002 to 2014, and provided the public with an opportunity to sample many of the area wineries for a single tasting fee.
 Participants received a passport filled with labels and information, a glass, and the opportunity to tour many local wineries, some of which were not regularly open to the public.
 2014 was the last year for Passport, dubbed "Passport: Last Call".

 Passport was criticized for limiting people to visiting all of the wineries in a single weekend, which often led to public intoxication and an under-appreciation of the subtle differences in wine flavors.
 It also put a huge burden on wine tasting rooms, because of the crowds of people swarming the tasting rooms all at once.